Key points about ACA best practices:

 Your employees probably don’t track the latest ACA changes in the news or on the web.
 Instead, they rely on you to share any relevant information.
 Developing an employee communication and education plan will ensure your employees understand the ACA and how it may affect them individually.

 A formal communication plan also gives you the opportunity to showcase the value of your benefits program and any other perks you offer.
 When employees understand their benefits, they’re more likely to take advantage of them.
 You’ll often see reduced absenteeism, increased retention, and other improvements as a result.

 Remember that some states have their own ACA requirements that may differ from the Federal rules.
 Be sure to check all related legislation to ensure you stay compliant.

 If you’ve implemented these best practices and are ready to get started with your ACA reporting, the deadlines for this year are as follows:

 ACA Form Changes

 The IRS has released the forms you will use to report for the 2022 year.
-There are no significant changes from the forms you may have used to report for the 2020 calendar year.
+There are no significant changes from past forms.

 How SentricHR Helps